The full Quantum Spectral Curve for $AdS_4/CFT_3$: Formulation of the QSC from the TBA

 For a generic short operator at finite coupling, the above mentioned large-volume result is not applicable, and therefore $\sigtw$ is in principle an undetermined, state-dependent function of the coupling.
 This could raise some questions on the completeness of the system of QSC equations.
 It is part of our proposal that $\sigtw$ should not be seen as an input, but is rather fully fixed, for every state, from the self-consistency of the QSC.
-In particular, we expect that it is not necessary to know $\sigtw$ in advance in order to compute the anomalous dimension numerically using the method of \cite{Gromov:2015vua}\footnote{We plan to return on this issue shortly \cite{ContiNumerical}.}.
-On the contrary, this phase can be computed as an output from the solution of the QSC (for instance, one method to reconstruct $\sigtw$ is presented in Appendix \ref{app:Prec}).
-It would be interesting to clarify whether this quantity has any meaningful physical interpretation at finite $h$.
+In particular, we expect that this phase can be computed as an output, alongside the anomalous dimension, from the numerical solution of the QSC using the method of \cite{Gromov:2015vua}\footnote{We plan to return on this issue shortly \cite{ContiNumerical}.}.
+For instance, one method to reconstruct $\sigtw$ exactly in terms of quantities that are easily accessible for the numerical algorithm is presented in Appendix \ref{app:Prec}.
+It would be interesting to clarify whether this phase admits a meaningful physical interpretation at finite $h$.